How to watch golf in Australia: PGA Tour, Europe, the majors and more

-From the fairway to the bunker, PGA Tour golf offers up the sport's biggest names and best moments.
-So where should you tee off?
+From the fairway to the bunker, golf offers some of sport's biggest names and best moments.
+Where should you tee off?

-So what golf can you watch on Foxtel and Kayo Sports?
-And which of these two services is right for you?
+There's also the GolfTV service, which is the browser and app-based service provided by the sport itself.
+So what golf can you watch on Foxtel, Kayo Sports and GolfTV?
+And which of these services is right for you?

 |Tour||Events Broadcast||Live||Replay||On Demand|